grahamre/NASA_IotD/README.md

 DONE [3.
 The project must have at least 1 edit text with appropriate text input method and at least 1
     Toast and 1 Snackbar.]

-(ONLY ONE LEFT) 4.
+DONE [4.
 The software must have at least 4 or more activities.
 Your activity must be accessible by
     selecting a graphical icon from a Toolbar, and NavigationDrawer.
-The top navigation layout should have the Activity’s title, and a version number.
+The top navigation layout should have the Activity’s title, and a version number.]

 DONE (Except App keeps crashing when loading Image) [5.
 The project must use a fragment somewhere in its graphical interface.]

 DONE [6.
 Each activity must have a help menu item that displays an AlertDialog with instructions for
     how to use the interface.]

-(Will Finish this up Tomorrow) [7.
+DONE [7.
 There must be at least 1 other language supported by your Activity.
 Please use Canadian French
     as the secondary language if you do not you know a language other than English.]

 DONE [8.
 The items listed in the ListView must be stored by the application so that they appear the next